 A benefit is that candidates have the opportunity to complete a California Pupil Personnel Service Credential (PPS) specialization in School Counseling offering the potential to garner employment while finishing the master’s degree.
 Candidates also have the opportunity to pursue an internship status as Licensed Professional Clinical Counselors (LPCC) issued by the Board of Behavioral Sciences to garner additional employment opportunities while finishing the master’s degree.
 Additionally, individuals who possess a clear Pupil Personnel Services (PPS) Credential may apply for an advance PPS credential in Child Welfare and Attendance (pending final approval by the Commission on Teacher Credentialing).

 |Educational Counseling, M.S.

-|A 46-unit master’s degree, preparing qualified candidates to serve in community based organizations or colleges.
+|A 46-unit master’s degree preparing qualified graduates to serve in community based organizations or colleges.

-|A 48-unit master’s degree and credential, which has been approved by the California Commission on Teacher Credentialing and prepares qualified candidates to become professional school counselors in grades K-12.
+|A 48-unit master’s degree and credential that has been approved by the California Commission on Teacher Credentialing and prepares qualified candidates to become professional school counselors in grades K-12.

 |Educational Counseling, M.S. with PPS Credential with a concentration in Spanish Bilingual Bicultural Counseling (SBBC)

 |A 57-unit master’s degree and credential designed for individuals interested in working with Latinx students in California schools.
 Graduates are provided with a unique experience and emphasis in counseling students and their families who are Spanish speakers.

 |Educational Counseling, M.S. with PPS Credential with a concentration in School and Family Based Counseling (SFBC)*